This article reviews explains how to conduct a quantitative CAPA effectiveness check, and you will also learn three methods NOT recommended.

-There are three methods I DON’T recommend for checking CAPA effectiveness:
+There are three methods NOT recommended for a CAPA effectiveness check:

 When a nonconformity is identified during an audit, the laziest way to “fix” the problem is to revise your procedure.
 Despite the fact that most FDA 483s identify inadequate procedures as the reason for an observation, your procedures are seldom the problem.
 Your employees may not even be following the procedures.
 In fact, repeatedly revising procedures may actually be part of the problem.
 If you must revise your procedures, please involve the people that actually use the procedures.